 In this post, we shall explore how you can paint your insolvent company in the best possible light to attract venture capitalists and achieve the best possible resolution for you and your business.

-Selling a business in Administration or Liquidation
+Selling a Business in Administration or Liquidation

 A business enters into administration when it is struggling financially and has been threatened or issued with legal action.
-At this point, control of the business is handed to administrators, who work to protect the creditors’ best interests.
+At this point, control of the failing company is handed to administrators, who work to protect the creditors’ best interests.
 If the business can be sold, this may allow it to continue trading; helping to safeguard jobs and maintain existing contracts.